audungk/SwiftElegantDropdownMenu/README.md

 ## Changelog

+**0.1.4 (11-28-2015)**
+- Improved the dropdown to handle the case when there are multiple dropdowns present.
+- Added the ability to close the dropdown by tapping on the outter area.

 **0.1.3 (11-27-2015)**
 - The issue that was causing the app to crash when multiple dropdowns have been added on the view has been resolved.